Shintani descent, simple groups and spread: Introduction

 To obtain lower bounds on uniform spread, we apply the probabilistic method introduced by Guralnick and Kantor \cite{ref:GuralnickKantor00}.
 Here, the idea is to identify an element $s \in G$ such that the set $\M(G,s)$ of maximal subgroups of $G$ that contain $s$ is small, because if

 then $s^G$ witnesses $u(G) \geq k$ (see Lemma~\ref{lem:prob_method}).
 Without loss of generality, if $s^G$ witnesses $u(G) \geq k > 0$, then $s \in Tx$.
 Shintani descent is then the crucial tool for understanding the conjugacy classes in $Tx$.
-Roughly, we find a Shintani map $F$ that puts the classes in $Tx$ in bijection with the classes in another coset $T_0x_0$ that is easier to understand (perhaps because it is contained in $\PGL(V)$).
+Roughly, we find a Shintani map $F$ that puts the classes in $Tx$ in bijection with the classes in another coset $T_0x_0$ that is easier to understand.
 We choose an element $s \in Tx$ by specifying its image $s_0 \in T_0x_0$ under $F$, and we use Theorem~\ref{thm:shintani_subgroups} to deduce $\M(G,s)$ from information about $s_0$.

 Shintani descent has had applications to other problems in group theory (for example, in \cite{ref:FulmanGuralnick12,ref:GuestMorrisPraegerSpiga15}) and we anticipate the general version in this paper will be useful in future.
 Indeed, in Section~\ref{s:subgroups}, we give some additional applications of Theorem~\ref{thm:shintani_subgroups}, which we now discuss.